Looking for things to do in Kyoto at night?

 10. Enjoy Tasty Street Food At Nishiki Market

-Perhaps one of the top things to do in Kyoto at night is to indulge in numerous tasty street and speciality food options at Nishiki Market.
+Perhaps one of the top things to do in Kyoto at night is to indulge in numerous tasty street as early dinner at Nishiki Market.

 Also known as “Kyoto Kitchen”, you can find more than 100 stalls and restaurants in this bustling market selling food-related items and products.

-Travel tip: It is best not to eat while walking in Japan generally so make sure to find an optimal spot within the market to devour your street food peacefully.
+Travel tip: It is best not to eat while walking in Japan generally so make sure to find an empty spot within the market to devour your street food peacefully.

 And to end your early dinner meal with a bang, make sure to get your hands on the cute Japanese sweets too from the stalls.